f-qrm/holbertonschool-simple_shell/README.md

 - Max 5 functions per file
 - All header files should be include guarded
 - Use **only** allowed system functions

-## GitHub

-There should be one project repository per group.
-If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.

 ---